-By law, your employer in Australia has to pay 9.5% of your earnings into a super fund.
-If you transfer with the same company to an overseas location, but are still employed by the Australian company, these payments will most likely simply carry on.
+By law, your employer in Australia has to pay 10.5% (as at 1 July 2022) of your earnings into a super fund.
+If you transfer with the same company to an overseas location, but are still employed by the Australian company, these payments will most likely just carry on.
 Make sure to clarify this before you leave, so there’s no confusion.

 If you end up working for an overseas employer, it’s likely they’ll have no legal obligation to make contributions to your Australian super fund on your behalf.
-But you can still contribute 9.5% of your overseas income, into your super.
+But you can still voluntarily contribute part of your overseas income into your super.
+We’d recommend speaking to a financial advisor or your super fund before making any contributions yourself.
 Most funds have a direct debit or BPAY transfer option.

-Will I be charged fees if I’m not in the country?
+Will you be charged fees if you’re not in the country?

 Yes.
-Your super fund doesn’t take a holiday or move overseas when you do, so account fees and charges still apply.
-That means that while you’re globetrotting, your account is slowly burning through its own funds to pay the fees off.
+Even when you’re travelling, fees and charges associated with your super still apply.
+That means your account is slowly burning through its own funds to pay the fees off.

 Before you go, do a review of your fund’s fees and charges and how they’re calculated (percentage or flat rate).
-If the numbers don’t add up, shop around and find a fund that’s more sympathetic to this unique time in your life.
+If the numbers don’t add up, shop around and find a fund that’s more suited to your current situation.

-How should I prepare my super fund for an extended overseas trip?
+How to prepare your super fund for an extended overseas trip

 Before you pack your bags, there’s a few steps you can take to put your super in the strongest position possible for when you return: